AcademySoftwareFoundation/opencue.io/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bef98bd8-69d2-4c22-a49e-c1c3897638ac/deploy-status)](https://app.netlify.com/sites/elated-haibt-1b47ff/deploys)

 Welcome to the repository for the OpenCue documentation and website.
-This repository hosts all of the code and resources to build the OpenCue documentation and website.
+This repository hosts all the code and resources to build the OpenCue documentation and website.
 We welcome contributions to the docs.

 ## Contributing to the documentation